Escalating Violence Engulfs Mexican Election Race - UrduPoint

 "This is something that has us angry, shocked, in mourning.
 We are going to suspend campaign activities," said Alma Alcaraz, another candidate with the governing Morena party.

-A candidate for a local legislature, Adrian Guerrero, died from injuries he suffered in the same attack, authorities said Tuesday.

-Two other people were injured in the shooting in Guanajuato state -- considered the most violent in Mexico due to turf wars between drug cartels.
+Authorities said that three other people were injured in the shooting in Guanajuato -- considered Mexico's most violent state due to turf wars between drug cartels.

-Across the country, around 30 people seeking election have been murdered since last June, according to research firm Laboratorio Electoral.

-The death toll increases to more than 50 people if relatives and other victims of those attacks are counted, the firm says.

 Recent Stories